 Alternatives and differentiation

 A dry cooler lowers the medium temperature toward ambient, but not below it.
 If the medium must be cooled significantly below ambient, a chiller with compression refrigeration is required.
 Many hydraulic power packs have integrated oil coolers; with high continuous load, multiple Darda GmbH tools operating in parallel (e.g., concrete demolition shears and combination shears), or unfavorable climatic conditions, an additional external cooling system can improve thermal stability.
+The energy and water footprint of the chosen solution should be assessed over the expected duty cycle.

 Relevance to the application fields